Birthstones by Month

 June: Pearl, Alexandrite and Moonstone

 Ruby is the birthstone of July and its red color is the color of love and passion.
 Ruby is a variety of corundum and obtains its coveted red color from trace amounts of chromium.
-Ruby is second in hardness only to diamond, and therefore makes an excellent lasting gift perfect for birthstone jewelry, or a 15th or 40th wedding anniversary.
+Ruby is second in hardness only to diamond, and therefore makes a lasting gift perfect for birthstone jewelry that can be worn every day.

 October: Opal & Tourmaline